 Students sometimes expect that this skill will help them read a person’s emotions, or that their skill with recognizing emotions will let them sense chi.
 Those are wonderful skills, but they are largely unrelated to chi.
 And pretty much everyone has to start at the beginning when learning to sense chi.

 The Key to Sensing Energy

-When you feel a person’s energy, what you’re really feeling is the impact that their chi has on your chi.
-You want to notice the change in your chi caused by their chi.
+Similarly, when you feel a person’s energy, what you’re really feeling is how their chi affects your chi.

 When you listen for a client’s energy, that’s like trying to hear a single musician, a soloist.
 And, just like the other instruments have to become quiet to allow the soloist to be heard, you must quiet your own energy in order to sense the energy of your client (or your friend in the energy games).

 That’s the key: Quiet your own energy so you can sense someone else’s.